IDSIA/sacred/README.rst

 Tests
 -----
 The tests for sacred use the `py.test <http://pytest.org/latest/>`_ package.
-You can execute them like this:
+You can execute them by running ``py.test`` in the sacred directory like this:

-    python setup.py test
+    py.test

 There is also a config file for `tox <https://testrun.org/tox/latest/>`_ so you can automatically run the tests for various python versions like this: